Which Bank Is This IBAN?

 What Is a Bank Sort Code?

-A bank sort code (numer rozliczeniowy) is an 8-digit identifier [1] [4].
+A bank sort code (numer rozliczeniowy) is an 8-digit identifier 1 6.
 The National Bank of Poland (NBP) issues one to every bank, credit union, and payment institution in its clearing system.
-Think of it as the Polish equivalent of a UK sort code or a US routing number.
+It is the Polish equivalent of a UK sort code or a US routing number, and it sits inside every Polish account number.

-The sort code sits inside every Polish account number.
-When you send a domestic transfer through ELIXIR or Express ELIXIR, the clearing system reads the sort code to route the payment [3].
-It directs the funds to the correct bank and branch.
+When you send a domestic transfer through ELIXIR or Express ELIXIR, the clearing system reads the sort code to route the payment to the correct bank and branch 7.
+The first four digits identify the institution; the next three identify the branch; the eighth is a check digit 1.
+NBP maintains the full directory of active sort codes in a public registry called EWIB 2.0 3.

 Find BIC/SWIFT Code from an IBAN

-Since February 2016, BIC is no longer required for SEPA credit transfers within the EU [6].
-IBAN alone is enough for euro payments across the Single Euro Payments Area.
-Banks and payment providers outside the SEPA zone still require it.
-Need to find SWIFT code from IBAN for a non-SEPA transfer?
-Paste the account number above.
+This tool works as a BIC finder from IBAN.
+Paste any Polish account number and, where the bank publishes a BIC, it returns the matching BIC/SWIFT code alongside the bank name 3.
+Since February 2016, BIC is no longer required for SEPA credit transfers within the EU; IBAN alone is enough for euro payments across the Single Euro Payments Area 9.
+Banks outside the SEPA zone still require the BIC.

-Receiving an International Transfer to a Polish Account
+Sending Money to a Polish Bank Account

 Frequently Asked Questions